 Industry models such as the Duolingo English Test (DET) and the ETS SpeechRater claim to take measures towards achieving equity in their tests.
 For instance, DET items undergo human Fairness and Bias reviews to identify sources of "construct- irrelevant variance" and "potentially problematic items" to "ensure items are fair towards test takers of diverse identities and backgrounds" (Cardwell et al. 2022: 16).
 Similarly, the SpeechRater Acoustic Model aims to tackle this issue in the training process, through data "collected from non-native English test takers with diverse L1s" (Loukina et al. 2017: 4).
-However, in either case; no mention is made of explicit efforts to account for the potential variance in their test takers.
-It remains unclear whether the model would be able to accurately and fairly evaluate spoken English from across the world according to their respective fluency levels.
-Due to their proprietary nature, specific architectural details of the models are not always publicly available.
-However, it is known that models such as ETS SpeechRater and the Duolingo English Test use a combination of acoustic features and Automatic Speech Recognition (ASR) as values into the neural network model.
+In either case; no mention is made of explicit efforts to account for the potential variance in their test takers.
+These efforts toward equity might make progress towards ensuring the test items are more fair.
+However, these measures would not affect any inherent inequality in the mechanism of testing itself.
+Consequently, it remains unclear whether the model would be able to accurately and fairly evaluate spoken English from across the world according to their respective fluency levels.
+Due to their proprietary nature, most specific architectural details of the models are not publicly available.
+However, it is known that models such as ETS SpeechRater and the Duolingo English Test use a combination of acoustic features and features derived from Automatic Speech Recognition (ASR) as values into the neural network model.
 For the SpeechRater, features are divided into categories and subcategories.
 The main categories are Delivery, Language Use, and Topical Development.
 These categories are intended to map to the common linguistic assessment features of Fluency and Pronunciation, Vocabulary and Grammar, and Content and Discourse Coherence (Zechner and Evanini 2019: 99).
 Duolingo appears to be more opaque with their scoring methods.
 What is known is that OpenAI's Whisper model is utilized for transcription, and that "transcription-based and acoustic features extracted from oral responses using computational methods" are given weighted scores based on their assumed "importance in the construct of speaking" (Park et al. 2023: 11).

 Across all categories, the ETS SpeechRater collects 110 features as input for their automated scoring system.
 However, in the official results, the SpeechRater only presents 7 main categories.
-These include Speaking Rate, Sustained Speech, Pause Frequency, Repetitions, Rhythm, Vowels, and Vocabulary Depth $^{2}$ .
-The features were selected through a combination of "initial test[ing]", "psychometric evaluation", "ability to cover a range of language phenomena", "amenab[ility] to measurement", and "correlations with human score" (Zechner and Evanini 2019: 162).
+These include Speaking Rate, Sustained Speech, Pause Frequency, Repetitions, Rhythm, Vowels, and Vocabulary Depth.
+2 The features were selected through a combination of "initial test[ing]", "psychometric evaluation", "ability to cover a range of language phenomena", "amenab[ility] to measurement", and "correlations with human score" (Zechner and Evanini 2019: 162).
 These individual features are represented on a percentile Scale.
 For the actual scoring, the model uses a simple Multiple Linear Regression model.
 On testing, the Linear regression model had the lowest r and RMSE values, when compared with other techniques like Random Forest, Support Vector Machines, and Elastic Net machine learning techniques.
-It is important to remember that most of these features are subject to large inter-regional variation.
+3 It is important to remember that most of these features are subject to large inter-regional variation.
 For example, British and American English - arguably the two dominant varieties of English - exhibit significantly divergent stress patterns (Berg 1999).
 Additionally, research also suggests differences in vowel duration within American, British, and New Zealand English (Cho 2016).
-Therefore, even native English speakers with different stress patterns and vowel durations could be penalized through the inclusion of these features.
+Therefore, even native English speakers with different stress patterns could be penalized through the inclusion of these features.

-$^2\mathrm{Details}$ about the quantitative nature of these features are explained in the Feature Extraction section of Methods.
+2Details about the quantitative nature of these features are explained in the Feature Extraction section of Methods.

-&lt;sup>3RMSE stands for Root Mean Squared Error, while r values refer to the Pearson Correlation Coefficient.
+3RMSE stands for Root Mean Squared Error, while r values refer to the Pearson Correlation Coefficient.